 FOX Bet is also among the industry’s best when it comes to prop betting, offering a variety of game and players props as well as exclusive custom bets.

-BetMGM offers a wide range of betting odds, packaged into a solid app experience.
-It hAS also stepped up its promotional game in recent months, consistently offering new players the chance to grab a $500 risk-free first bet or can’t-miss 100-1 bonuses.
+BetMGM Michigan offers a wide range of betting odds, packaged into a solid app experience.
+It has also stepped up its promotional game in recent months, consistently offering new players the chance to grab a $600 risk-free bet or can’t-miss 100-1 bonus.
 For instance, BetMGM will offer 100-1 odds on outcomes such as a team to score at least one point.

-BetRivers may not have the brand name recognition in Michigan that some of its competition benefits from, but it’s a top performer in other states where it is currently live.
-Rush Street Gaming’s BetRivers, which comes to Michigan through its deal with Little River Casino Resort, has been tremendously successful in eastern states such as New Jersey and Pennsylvania.
+Rush Street Gaming’s BetRivers, which came to Michigan through its deal with Little River Casino Resort, has been tremendously successful in eastern states such as New Jersey and Pennsylvania.
 Meanwhile, it was also the first app to go live in Illinois back in June 2020, beating the likes of DraftKings and FanDuel out of the gates.

 Michigan Online Sports Betting Promos

 Here is a look at all of the currently known new user and promo offers at each of Michigan’s top online sportsbooks.